Sandrine Bailly: Career

 Bailly has achieved 20 victories in the Biathlon World Cup, as well as numerous wins on the youth and junior levels.
 In the 2004–05 season she was the most successful female athlete in the overall World Cup (most points in all events) after placing third in the previous year.
 She also won the World Cup ranking in the 10 km pursuit discipline.
 In the 2007–08 season, she finished second in the overall standings and, again, first in the pursuit discipline.

 Bailly has won seven medals at the Biathlon World Championships (three in individual events and four in relays).
-She is well-remembered for winning the pursuit gold medal during the 2003 World Championships in Khanty-Mansiysk, sharing it with German biathlete Martina Glagow as both had exactly the same time on the finish line, a first in biathlon history.
+She is well-remembered for winning the pursuit gold medal during the 2003 World Championships in Khanty-Mansiysk, sharing it with German biathlete Martina Glagow.

 For several years Bailly has also closed out most relays for the French national team.
 Her greatest success in that discipline was the silver medal in the 4×6 km relay at the 2010 Winter Olympics in Vancouver, British Columbia, Canada.

 Bailly retired after the 2009–10 season.